Banking & ATM Fees in Botswana (2026)

 Standard Chartered Botswana, FNB Botswana, and Stanbic Bank are the major retail banks.
 Opening a local account requires a residence permit and is typically 2–4 weeks.
 Wise covers Botswana inbound; Revolut works for daily life.
 ATMs are common in Gaborone, Francistown, and Maun; rural ATMs are scarce — plan for cash withdrawals when leaving urban areas.
 Cards are widely accepted in cities; rural areas are cash-only.

-The recommended card stack for Botswana
+The card stack for Botswana

 Wise